 Hierarchical motive-goal model with latent motives.
 Parameter values are standardized coefficients.
 Only theoretically central variables are included in the diagram for presentation clarity.
 Not shown are the observed sex variable and its path to performance-avoidance goals, the observed year at school variable and its path to mastery goals, and the covariances between sex or year at school and the other exogenous variables.
 All (unstandardized) factor loadings, structural paths, latent variable variances, and error variances in the full model are significant at p < .05.
-Two covariances among exogenous variables are also significant: the covariance between sex and year at school, and the covariance between latent fear of failure and year at school.
-FF = fear of failure; nAch = need for achievement: Self-attrib. = self-attributed.
+Two covariances between sex and year at school, and the covariance between latent fear of failure and year at school.
+FF = fear of failure; nAch = need for achievement; Self-attrib. = self-attributed.